craigsakuma/Data_Science/README.md

 KNN and Naive-Bayes Classifiers with Cross Validation (KNN_NB_Classfiiers)
 - Use wrapper to run the script
-- Iris data set is used in example, but any data set can be substituted
 - Includes KNN and Naive Bayes classifiers
 - Calculates n fold cross validation for variety of values for n
 - Identifies optimal number of folds for highest accuracy